adamfowleruk/mljs/planning.md

    - Pick a library - d3.js OR ...
  - IN PROGRESS Widgets: Various Widget Bugs / performance enhancements
   - HIGH
-   - DONE BUG Make links appear for related subjects where iriHandler is set
    - BUG Docs: Openlayers demo page hovering over marker causes null reference looking for result area by id to change css classes
    - BUG google maps address lookup longitude not working again (check latest social media code for fix - back port)
+   - BUG changing zoom or otherwise altering openlayer search forces collection constraint (any text query) to be forgotten - same is true in reverse
+    - We don't cache text query as a contributed query?
+   - BUG UX Usefulness - OpenLayers needs to be easily configurable to show a marker - what data can be mapped?
+(At moment just document value path)
+    - Need to support metadata, including lon/lat geo pair data, summary or title string data, description data, as a minimum
    - DONE BUG Workplace page not loading at all - error in workplace js file
    - DONE Widgets: Gracefully handle RDF types that have not been configured in the triple config
    - DONE BUG why don't suggestions show facet values, only facet names?
+   - DONE BUG Make links appear for related subjects where iriHandler is set
   - BUG Clicking on Bar chart value gives: Point clicked: x:0, series name:'animal', y:3 data: undefined
+  - BUG Docs: why aren't there any suggestions on infobox page?
+  - BUG Too many REST requests - Kill suggestions request before issuing another request (one per letter typed)
+  - BUG workplace repeatedly dragging new widget classes on to layout causes top widget only to be rendered, to first two parts of zone
+  - BUG main.js - commented out use of GET graph as it returns HTML not JSON, causing conversion error
+  - BUG explorer widget scroll bar should be at top when needed
+  - BUG explorer widget should respond to swipe gestures
   - DONE BUG highcharts configuration in Workplace 'thin' column overflows container
-  - Kill suggestions request before issuing another request (one per letter typed)
   - DONE BUG add data series button not working on newly dragged instance of highcharts widget
   - DONE BUG empty strings in widget context config for directory, format, transform results in invalid searches
   - DONE BUG autoCategories on highcharts was false by default, should be true
   - DONE BUG widget-search.js line 560 - suggestions.suggestions is undefined (not a snippeting search)
   - DONE BUG workplace clicking on contexts results in js error
-  - BUG workplace load executing two searches on single searchcontext (hence slow page load)
+  - NA One for nav bar - BUG workplace load executing two searches on single searchcontext (hence slow page load)
   - NA BUG workplace Need scroll bar adding to main widget layout area so it doesn't overflow
-  - BUG workplace repeatedly dragging new widget classes on to layout causes top widget only to be rendered, to first two parts of zone
   - DONE BUG Sparqlbar and graphexplorer widgets no longer work
   - DONE BUG no empty results message in sparqlresults
   - DONE BUG no empty results message in entityfacts